genesluna/ads-cesmac/zezenia/README.md

 ## License

-Billie is licensed under the MIT license.
+Zezenia Monsters Scraper is licensed under the MIT license.
 See `LICENSE` for more information.